 Solution: Use online training and controlled social media to support your live training classes.
 A blended learning approach accommodates for different learning styles.

-Solution: Use an in-depth sales assessment tool to identify the capacities of your reps and managers.
-Some may be better suited for a completely different role.
+Solution: Avoid training the wrong sales reps by using an in-depth sales assessment.
+It will help you identify the true capacities of your reps and managers.
+Some may be better suited for a completely different role and should not be trained in sales.

 Solution: Train your sales leaders on the sales process first.
-Then have them participate in the training program for the sales reps.
+Then have them attend the reps program.

 Solution: In most cases, you’ll want to conduct product training first, then sales training.
 Tie product content into the sales training to make it applicable for your sales reps.